RASberry: Robotics and Automation Systems for berry production(Norwegian University of Life Sciences and University of Lincoln - Co-Investigator)

 The life span of ordinary people is increasing steadily and many developed countries, including UK, are facing the big challenge of dealing with an ageing population at greater risk of impairments and cognitive disorders, which hinder their quality of life.
 Early detection and monitoring of human activities of daily living (ADLs) is important in order to identify potential health problems and apply corrective strategies as soon as possible.
 In this context, the main aim of the current research is to monitor human activities in an ambient assisted living (AAL) environment, using a mobile robot for 3D perception, high-level reasoning and representation of such activities.
 The robot will enable constant but discrete monitoring of people in need of home care, complementing other fixed monitoring systems and proactively engaging in case of emergency.
 The goal of this research will be achieved by developing novel qualitative models of ADLs, including new techniques for 3D sensing of human motion and RFID-based object recognition.
 This research will be further extended by new solutions in long-term human monitoring for anomaly detection.

-RFID-based Object Localization with a Mobile Robot to Assist the Elderly with Mild Cognitive Impairments(Internally funded, University of Lincoln - Full MSc by Research Studentship - Supervisor)
+RFID-based Object Localization with a Mobile Robot to Assist the Elderly with Mild Cognitive Impairments(University of Lincoln, Research Studentship)

 Solutions for Active and Assisted Living (AAL) like smart sensors and assistive robots are being developed and tested to help the elderly at home.
 However, it is still very difficult for a robot to understand the context in which its services are supposed to be delivered, even for simple tasks like finding the keys left by a person somewhere in the house.
 These are practical problems affecting the life of many elderly people, in particular those suffering Mild Cognitive Impairments (MCI).
 Radio-frequency identification (RFID) technology is a viable option for locating objects in domestic environments.
 The main aim of this research is therefore to develop a system for a mobile robot to detect and map the position of RFID-tagged objects, exploiting its capability to explore the house and sense the environment from multiple locations.
 The system will be evaluated in the lab and in real elderly houses.